transcode-open/RuneUI/README.md

     2. A hard drive with the music collection
     3. Samba

-Setting that up is not very difficult but it is also currently not part of this project.
-This project extends the RuneUI MPD web frontend by adding an optional mode to the MPD settings in which the smbclient and proxy plugins of MPD are used to set up satellite mode.
+Setting that up is currently outside the scope of this project!

+The job of this project is to extend the RuneUI MPD web frontend with an optional MPD settings mode in which MPD's smbclient and proxy plugins are used to configure the device as a satellite.

 Copyright (C) 2013-2014 RuneAudio Team